zeroluck/docs/sources/reference/interception-scripts/index.md

 **For a list of pre-written, open source Gluu authentication scripts, view our [server integrations](https://github.com/GluuFederation/oxAuth/tree/master/Server/integrations)**

 An authentication script enables you to customize the user authentication experience.
 For example, you can write a script that enables a two-factor authentication mechanism like Duo Security.
 By default oxAuth uses simple username/password authentication method.
 This script type allows an admin to implement more secure workflows to cover an organizations security requirements.
 It extends the base script type with the `init`, `destroy` and `getApiVersion` methods but also adds the following methods:

-`def isValidAuthenticationMethod(self, usageType, configurationAttributes):`
+* `def isValidAuthenticationMethod(self, usageType, configurationAttributes):`

-`def getAlternativeAuthenticationMethod(self, usageType, configurationAttributes):`
+* `def getAlternativeAuthenticationMethod(self, usageType, configurationAttributes):`

-`def authenticate(self, configurationAttributes, requestParameters, step):`
+* `def authenticate(self, configurationAttributes, requestParameters, step):`

-`def prepareForStep(self, configurationAttributes, requestParameters, step):`
+* `def prepareForStep(self, configurationAttributes, requestParameters, step):`

-`def getCountAuthenticationSteps(self, configurationAttributes):`
+* `def getCountAuthenticationSteps(self, configurationAttributes):`

-`def getExtraParametersForStep(self, configurationAttributes, step):`
+* `def getExtraParametersForStep(self, configurationAttributes, step):`

-`def getPageForStep(self, configurationAttributes, step):`
+* `def getPageForStep(self, configurationAttributes, step):`

-`def logout(self, configurationAttributes, requestParameters):`
+* `def logout(self, configurationAttributes, requestParameters):`

 The `isValidAuthenticationMethod` method is used to check if the authentication method is in a valid state.
 For example we can check there if a 3rd party mechanism is available to authenticate users.
 As a result it should return `True` or `False`.

 This method has the following parameters:

 - `usageType` is `org.xdi.model.AuthenticationScriptUsageType`
 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`

 The `getAlternativeAuthenticationMethod` method is called only if the current authentication method is in an invalid state.
 Hence authenticator calls it only if `isValidAuthenticationMethod` returns `False`.
 As a result it should return the reserved authentication method name.

 This method has the following parameters:

 - `usageType` is `org.xdi.model.AuthenticationScriptUsageType`
 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`

 The `authenticate` method is the key method within the person authentication script.
 It checks if the user has passed the specified step or not.
 As a result it should return `True` or `False`.

 This method has the following parameters:

 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`
 - `requestParameters` is `java.util.Map<String, String[]>`
 - step is a java integer

 The `prepareForStep` method can be used to prepare variables needed to render login page and store them in event context.
 As a result it should return `True` or `False`.

 This method has the following parameters:

 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`
 - `requestParameters` is `java.util.Map<String, String[]>`
 - step is a java integer

 The `getCountAuthenticationSteps` method should return an integer value with the number of steps in the authentication workflow.

 This method has the following parameters:
 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`